San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - San Francisco had two wins against the spread, and was 1-7 overall, at home last season.

-- At home last season, the 49ers were winless ATS (0-4) as 3-point favorites or greater.
+- The 49ers were winless ATS (0-4) as 3-point favorites or more at home last year.

-- Last year, in eight games at home, San Francisco went over the total four times.
+- In eight home games last year, San Francisco went over the total four times.

 - Green Bay was 5-3 against the spread, and 6-2 overall, on the road last season.

-- The Packers had two wins ATS (2-1) as 3-point underdogs or more on the road.
+- The Packers had two wins ATS (2-1) away from home as 3-point underdogs or more.

-- Green Bay hit the over in five of eight road games last season.
+- Last season, in eight away games, Green Bay went over the total five times.

-- The average point total in Packers away games last season was 51.4 points, 0.9 more than this outing's over/under (50.5).
+- The average point total in Packers away games last season was 51.4 points, 0.9 more than this matchup's over/under (50.5).

 Powered by Data Skrive.